HERMES: Towards Efficient and Verifiable Mathematical Reasoning in LLMs: Our Approach

 \section{Our Approach}

 In this section, we describe \nospacemethod, our framework for a verifiable and interpretable tool-based agent for mathematical reasoning. \method is designed to be split into multiple swappable modules that analyze intermediate proof steps and produce proper verification for each mathematical step.
 Figure~\ref{fig:full-agent-overview} illustrates the complete agent pipeline, including intermediate proof transformations after each module.
 At the core of our agent lies the tool-calling capability of modern LLMs, which allows the model to pause generation and query external agents to verify reasoning steps or retrieve additional context.
-In our design, the LLM is instructed to verify every critical mathematical step contributing to the final proof.
+In our design, the LLM is instructed to verify every critical math step contributing to the final proof.

 Our Lean backend of choice is the Lean4 REPL~\cite{leanrepl}, which provides compatibility with Python-based tool integration.
 We also employ the verification scheduler, which parallelizes Lean code verification for faster inference.
 The REPL validates proofs generated by the prover module, returning a simple \lstinline{True/False} signal that indicates the correctness of the intermediate proof step.
-Additionally, our memory block uses embedding-based retrieval and ranking to extract the most relevant contextual information.
+Additionally, our memory block uses embedding-based top-k retrieval of the most relevant contextual information.
 The following subsections describe each \method module in detail.